Asymptotic Normality of Subgraph Counts in Sparse Inhomogeneous Random Graphs: Fluctuations of Subgraph Counts in Sparse -Random Graphs

-Another common consequence Theorem \ref{thm:irregular} in all the three cases, is that $Z(H, G_n)$ is asymptotically normal.
+Another consequence Theorem \ref{thm:irregular} is that $Z_n(H, G_n)$ is asymptotically normal in all the three cases.
 We know from Theorem \ref{thm:regular} that the same is also true when $W$ is $H$-regular (recall \eqref{eq:ZGnHregular}).
 Hence, we have the following corollary:

 \begin{corollary} Suppose Assumption \ref{assumption} holds.
 Then the following hold: